Information for parents, carers and guardians

 Advice and Counselling Service

-The University offers an Advice and Counselling Service which provides confidential counselling for any student who has personal problems affecting their work or well being.
+The University provides an Advice and Counselling Service which offers confidential counselling and welfare advice for any student who has personal, emotional, welfare, financial and practical issues affecting their studies or well being.

-The team are on hand to provide guidance on a huge range of issues from money worries (including budgeting and how to apply for hardship funds) to disability benefits and academic problems such as transferring degrees.
+The team are on hand to provide guidance on a huge range of issues from money worries (including budgeting, how to apply for hardship funds and any problems with student loans and grants) to disability benefits and academic problems such as transferring degrees.
 Additionally, our experienced trained counsellors can give confidential support to students with emotional and psychological concerns.

 The Students' Union Advice and Information Centre can offer practical and confidential advice and support on a variety of topics.